turingschool/md_launch_curriculum/Mod2/Labs/Week2/GitForPairs.md

 Player 1 has the following responsibilies:
   * Accept the invitation from Player 2.
-  * Create a new branch with your initials followed by the name of your favorite movie (e.g. `rt/black_panther`).
+  * Create a new branch with your initials followed by the name of your favorite movie (e.g. `rt-black-panther`).
   * In your branch, add a separate file with information on your favorite movie: name, year of release, characters, why it is your favorite movie, etc.
   * Add your name and the name of your favorite movie to the list.
   * Commit and push your branch to Github.